jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 **🧮Formulas**

 ** Average Handle Time (AHT) Sum & Procuctivity Formula**

+When calcuating the productivity, we need to remember that employee won't be spending 100% of their login time on processing tasks.
+Lunch break, meetings, trainings or scheduled updates will reduce raw processing time.
+We can assume that on average, 30-40 minutes a day are spent on the breaks and around 30-90 on meetings.
+Usually, daily meetings are kept short for crucial updates, taking between 15-30 mintes.
+Periodically,  meetings with Q&A sessions or integration focused events might be longer.

 Assuming that 400 out of 480 work minutes are spend on actual task processing, I based the formula on a weigthed sum.